 As part of the Primary induction programme the Faculty works with the Director of Learning for Year 7 to gather relevant information from Primary Schools.
 This is to prepare the Special Educational Needs (SEN) Register as well as collect any details of students who are looked after.
 This allows the school to make appropriate arrangements or contact relevant agencies to ensure continuing support at secondary school.

 The Faculty works in a variety of ways.
-We run small group withdrawal sessions the some students with very weak literacy and numeracy.
+We run small groups of withdrawal sessions for some students with very weak literacy and numeracy.
 We also have an in-class support programme which focuses on assisting students to access the curriculum as well as encouraging the students to be as independent as possible.
 We talk to relevant teaching staff about suitable and appropriate teaching methods.
 Staff can access One Plans for students which contain the student’s key hopes and aspirations as well as strategies.
 These are drawn up for those on Educational Health Care Plans (EHCP) or higher additional needs via the Google drive and via SIMS.

 We run early bird reading sessions and handwriting in registration for key students.
-Additionally six members of the team deliver English and Maths to the lowest attainers in Year 7 and 8 known as Nurture groups.

 Facilities to assist Access for Students with Disabilities